angusmaccuish/FRTB/MAR21.md

 A unique relative risk weight equal to 15\% applies to all the FX sensitivities.

-For the specified currency pairs by the Basel Committee, ^[Specified currency pairs by the Basel Committee are: USD/EUR, USD/JPY, USD/GBP, USD/AUD, USD/CAD, USD/CHF, USD/MXN, USD/CNY, USD/NZD, USD/RUB, USD/HKD, USD/SGD, USD/TRY, USD/KRW, USD/SEK, USD/ZAR, USD/INR, USD/NOK, USD/BRL.]
+For the specified currency pairs by the Basel Committee,^[Specified currency pairs by the Basel Committee are: USD/EUR, USD/JPY, USD/GBP, USD/AUD, USD/CAD, USD/CHF, USD/MXN, USD/CNY, USD/NZD, USD/RUB, USD/HKD, USD/SGD, USD/TRY, USD/KRW, USD/SEK, USD/ZAR, USD/INR, USD/NOK, USD/BRL.]
-and for currency pairs forming first-order crosses across these specified currency pairs, ^[For example, EUR/AUD is not among the selected currency pairs specified by the Basel Committee, but is a first-order cross of USD/EUR and USD/AUD.] the above risk weight may at the discretion of the bank be divided by the square root of 2.
+and for currency pairs forming first-order crosses across these specified currency pairs,^[For example, EUR/AUD is not among the selected currency pairs specified by the Basel Committee, but is a first-order cross of USD/EUR and USD/AUD.] the above risk weight may at the discretion of the bank be divided by the square root of 2.

 For aggregating delta FX risk positions across buckets, the correlation parameter $\gamma_{bc}$ is uniformly set to